box/developer.box.com/guides/api-calls/suppress-notifications.md

 source_url: >-
   https://github.com/box/developer.box.com/blob/main/content/guides/api-calls/suppress-notifications.md
 ---
-# Suppress Notifications
+# Suppress notifications

-For some API calls, email and webhook notifications can be prevented by including a `box-notifications: off` header with the API call.
+For some API calls, you can block email and webhook notifications by including a `box-notifications: off` header with the API call.

 <Tabs>